ddamato/damato.design/components/button/button.md

 The disabled state of the button reduces the opacity and sets the mouse cursor to show a disabled state.

 ::: audience-designer
-- Opacity is set to .4 for all buttons, cursor is changed to not-allowed.
+- Opacity is set to .4 for all disabled buttons, cursor is changed to not-allowed.
-- Hover interactions no longer activate.
+- Hover and focus interactions no longer activate.
 :::
 <blu-button selfdocument disabled>Disabled Button</blu-button>